parwatcodes/song-discovery/README.md

 ## Features

 - Browse and discover new music albums
+- Free search for Artist, Albums, genre, country and many more
 - Filter albums by year, genre, and country
+- View Artists and their albums
 - View album details
+- Add albums to favorite and view them from albums page or a separate Favorite page

 ## Technologies Used